bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 Finally, we reboot the unit and confirm that the new kernel is operational.

+At this point we suggest shutting down the unit and power cycling as opposed to a "soft" reboot.

-Rebooting the unit can be performed via the Seagate Central command line with the reboot command.
+Shutting down the unit can be performed via the Seagate Central command line with the "shutdown -h now" command.

-     reboot
+     shutdown -h now

-Naturally, at the point when the unit is rebooted any ssh sessions to the Seagate Central will be disconnected.
+Naturally, at the point when the unit is shutdown any ssh sessions to the Seagate Central will be disconnected.

+Wait for 30 seconds for the unit to shutdown properly, then power down the unit by disconnecting the power supply from the unit or from the mains.
+Reconnect the power after a few seconds.

 The unit should take about 3 or 4 minutes to reboot.
-The indicator light on the top of the system should show a solid green.
+The indicator light on the top of the system should go from amber, to flashing green and then eventually show a solid green.
 After the LED has been solid green for about 1 minute, try to re-establish an ssh connection to the newly upgraded Seagate Central.
-If you cannot re-establish a connection or if the green LED does not go solid then manually power cycle the unit by disconnecting the power for a few seconds and trying again.
+If you cannot re-establish a connection or if the green LED does not go solid then manually power cycle the unit again by disconnecting the power for a few seconds and trying again.
+See the Troubleshooting section below if you cannot reestablish an ssh connection.

 After re-connecting to the unit via ssh, issue the following command to confirm that the unit has loaded the new kernel.